 - 16:8: You eat all of your daily calories within a shortened period (typically 6-8 hours) and fast the rest of the time.

 - Bulletproof Intermittent Fasting: Similar to 16:8, but with one crucial difference so you don’t get hangry: You drink a cup of Bulletproof Coffee in the morning.
-The quality fats keep you full until lunch, and you remain in a fasted state so you reap all the benefits of intermittent fasting.
+The quality fats keep you full until lunch, and you continue autophagy and fat-burning so you reap all the benefits of intermittent fasting.
 And don’t worry — Bulletproof Coffee won’t break your fast.

 - One meal a day (OMAD): Also known as eating once a day.
 You eat all of your daily calories in just one meal each day, and fast the rest of the day.

 - 5:2: You eat normally five days a week.
 On the other two days, you “fast” by eating between 500 and 600 calories.

 - Alternate Day Fasting: You alternate a day of eating normally with a day eating 25 percent of your typical daily calories.
 A study found that obese adults following an “alternate day” intermittent fasting schedule lost up to 13 pounds over 8 weeks.

 If intermittent fasting causes fatigue or other negative symptoms, try fasting just once or twice a week, and build up from there.
 As with any diet or exercise plan, consult your healthcare provider to determine what’s best for you.